torgeir/7langs7weeks/README.md

-# Code for the ruby tasks in the book Seven Languages in Seven Weeks
+# Code for the tasks in the book Seven Languages in Seven Weeks